projen/projen/API.md

 [XmlFile](#projen-xmlfile)|Represents an XML file.
 [YamlFile](#projen-yamlfile)|Represents a YAML file.
 [deps.Dependencies](#projen-deps-dependencies)|The `Dependencies` component is responsible to track the list of dependencies a project has, and then used by project types as the model for rendering project-specific dependency manifests such as the dependencies section `package.json` files.
-[github.AutoApprove](#projen-github-autoapprove)|AutoApprove configures a GitHub workflow that auto-approves PR's that are assigned with a specific label.
+[github.AutoApprove](#projen-github-autoapprove)|Configures a GitHub workflow that auto-approves PR's that are assigned with a specific label.
 [github.AutoMerge](#projen-github-automerge)|Sets up mergify to merging approved pull requests.
 [github.AutoUpgradeDependencies](#projen-github-autoupgradedependencies)|Upgrade node project dependencies via a GitHub workflow.
 [github.Dependabot](#projen-github-dependabot)|Defines dependabot configuration for node projects.